-If you only take one piece of advice that I’ve outlined in this article, make it this one — hire an accountant.
+If you only take one of the personal finance tips that I’ve outlined in this article, make it this one — hire an accountant.
 I’m not a financial planner or a CPA, so please don’t rely on my advice alone!
 Hiring a professional is going to be so beneficial for you.

 When you work with an accountant, you’ll feel more confident knowing that you’re current on your taxes and all of your financial systems are in place.
 And a CPA can make recommendations for how you can maximize your business deductions.

-Managing your finances as a solopreneur takes some getting used to, but with the right strategies in place, it can be done.
-Set financial goals from the start, prioritize recurring income wherever possible, and don’t forget about paying those quarterly taxes.
+Managing finances as a solopreneur takes some getting used to, but with the right personal finance tips and strategies in place, it can be done.
+With these simple yet effective practices, personal finance for solopreneurs doesn’t have to be a tightrope walk.
+Set financial goals from the start, establish a contingency fund, prioritize recurring income wherever possible, and don’t forget about paying those quarterly taxes.
 Being proactive will save you a lot of time and hassle come tax season.

 Contributor’s opinions are their own.
 Always do your own due diligence before investing.